BLOG

 Get started with cryptocurrency tax software

 There’s no need to fill out your tax forms by hand.
-Today, more than 500,000 investors use CoinLedger to generate a complete tax report in minutes.
+Today, more than 700,000 investors use CoinLedger to generate complete tax forms in minutes.

-You’ll be able to automatically import your transactions from exchanges like Coinbase and blockchains like Ethereum in just a few clicks.
+CoinLedger allows you to import transactions from hundreds of blockchains and exchanges in just a few clicks.

 Get started with a free CoinLedger account today.